What is Computer System Software? Types, Uses, Pros and Cons

 • Potential for Bugs and Issues: Like any software, system software can have bugs or issues that may cause problems or require troubleshooting, which can be frustrating and time-consuming.

-Important Features of System Software
+What are the Important Features of System Software?

 • User Interface: System software provides a user-friendly interface, such as a desktop or start menu, that lets you easily interact with your computer and run programs.